adriantorrie/EodData.jl/README.md

 # EodData.jl
-Julia package for connecting to EodData.com and downloading data.
+Julia package for connecting to EodData.com and downloading financial markets data.

 * The source files are heavily documented, please review the source for in-depth documentation, and references.